-Smart Animate looks for matching layers, recognizes differences, and animates layers between Frames.
-You can select Smart Animate from the list of Transitions, when building a Prototype.
+Smart animate looks for matching layers, recognizes differences, and animates layers between frames in a prototype.

-Smart Animate allows you to quickly create advanced animations.
-You can use Smart Animate to replicate:
+Smart animate allows you to quickly create advanced animations.
+Use Smart animate to replicate:

 - Loading sequences